 People like to look good because it makes them feel great.
 And when they feel good they function well.
 All these things are all interconnected.
 By that I mean you can’t look after one without caring for the other, you just can’t.
 There’s nothing “shallow” about tending to one’s physical appearance.
 If you’re born with a hideous hooter or sticky-out ears, why not fix things if you can.
 Heck, there’s enough teasing goes on as it is, without inviting ridicule.
 Is it right?
 No of course it’s not, but that doesn’t mean mocking doesn’t happen because it does.
 People can be cruel sometimes, at any age.

 Plastic surgery has never been in such high demand.
 Prices are down, results are better and recovery times are shorter.
-It might be a nose thread lift in Singapore, breast augmentation in Thailand or a facelift in London’s Harley Street.
+It might be a nose thread lift in Singapore, liposuction breast augmentation or a facelift in London’s Harley Street.
 It doesn’t matter.
 All that matters is that this is an area which is becoming more accessible to people all over the world and that’s a good thing for all the right reasons.